 Australian architects Guymer Bailey wanted to make the place look like "a natural extension of the island".
 It must have been heartbreaking to be asked to design something visually beautiful that doesn't show too much.
 Make it gorgeous, but invisible.

-The entire place, main building, guest rooms, outbuildings, private villas, are all designed so as never to rise above the height of the trees, never break the even line that nature has created.
+The entire place, main building, guest rooms, outbuildings, private villas and holiday houses, are all designed so as never to rise above the height of the trees, never break the even line that nature has created.
 The effect is that the complex appears to have somehow grown, organically, on the hillside in Kingfisher Bay, rather than being added to the landscape.